 Note: Below "C" is unacceptable for college-level work and receives an incomplete.

 The Average Time Limit for Completion of any Degree Program is as follows:

 Bachelor's Degree - 4 years to complete

-Doctorate Degree - 1-2 years to complete [accelerated program is also available (ADP) - 1 and 1/2 year]
+Doctorate Degree - 1-2 years to complete [the accelerated program is also available (ADP) - 1 and 1/2 years]

 Our Academic Advising team is here to serve the students of Mamre Christian Bible College.
-One of the ways in which we do that is through offering quality Academic Advising.
-Students are offered counsel regarding their programs, courses, academic skills and academic challenges.
+One of the ways in which we do that is by offering quality Academic Advising.
+Students are offered counsel regarding their programs, courses, academic skills, and academic challenges.
 Instructors should be consulted first with regard to specific courses.